robchendev/FRET/README.md

     -thanks <@user1> <@user2> <@user3>
     -thank <@user1> <@user2> <@user3>

 Takes any number of mentions.
-The math to divide the points between each user works exponentially (100/(users^0.5)).
-The person who uses this command gets placed on a 5 minute cooldown before they can use it again.
+The math to divide the points between each user works exponentially (`100/(users^0.5)`).
+The person who uses this command gets placed on a short cooldown before they can use it again.
 The person who uses the command also gets 20% of the points they've awarded.
-Does not allow the user to thank themselves to farm points.
+Users cannot thank themselves to farm points.

     -points
     -points <@user>